Faiz0developer/Triweb-Learning/README.md

 Add validation to HTML form: I add basic validation to html form using DOM manipulation in javascript.

+#5: MySQL

-MySQL: Learn basic of MySQL, how it works, how to use it.
+Learn basic of MySQL, how it works, how to use it.
 Implement CRUD operation.

+I learn how to create database, table.
+Perform different actions in table like add a new column, change the column name, make the column primary and foreign key, drop a table and add timestamp to particular column.